-This report is made solely to the members of the Society, as a body, in accordance with in accordance with the Housing and Regeneration Act 2008 and the Co-operative and Community Benefit Societies Act 2014.
+This report is made solely to the members of the Society, as a body, in accordance with the Co-operative and Community Benefit Societies Act 2014.
 Our audit work has been undertaken so that we might state to the Society's members those matters we are required to state to them in an auditor's report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Society and the members as a body, for our audit work, for this report, or for the opinions we have formed.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Society for our audit work, for this report, or for the opinions we have formed.

+BDO LLP

+Statutory Auditor

-BDO LLP Statutory Auditor Manchester, UK
+Manchester, UK